 TREASURER | Tyler Dyke is a grammar and spreadsheet nerd.
 He pays his bills by working in securities regulation as a financial institution examiner (think stocks and bonds, not security guards).
 Tyler enjoys volunteering and participating in the community.
-Currently, he also serves as the treasurer for Michigan Pride and as a vice president and the networking programs chair for Grand River Connection.
+Currently, he also serves as the treasurer for Michigan Pride, on the board for the Lansing Regional Chamber of Commerce, and is the president of the Grand River Connection.
 In his free time, he enjoys traveling, home update projects, skydiving, reading, and brunching.

-Kathleen Livingston is a queer femme storyteller and community-based artist / organizer.
+Kathleen Livingston (goes by Violet) is a queer femme storyteller and community-based artist / organizer.
 She has a PhD in Rhetoric & Writing from Michigan State University, and is currently working on a collection of essays on consent in queer culture and communities.
 She is also the Advocacy committee co-chair and a contemporary circus performer with Violet & Fortuna, Bird’s Eye View Circus, and The Ann Arbor Aviary.
 Her work explores how people can come to know their own power and use it well.
 This work often comes out as lyric and narrative essays, acrobatic storytelling, and zines.
-Kathleen works with memory, photographs, scraps of paper, scissors, glue sticks, her body, and her voice.
+Violet works with memory, photographs, scraps of paper, scissors, glue sticks, her body, and her voice.
 She wears maroon boots, cropped hair, and silver rings.
-Katie likes loud-mouthed women, unconventional laughter, and anything handmade.
+Violet likes loud-mouthed women, unconventional laughter, and anything handmade.
 There’s a good chance she wants to use your photocopier.

 Theresa Squires is a Assistant Director at Michigan Disability Rights Coalition and the Her Power Director.